ryanbahniuk/sassaby/README.md

 ## Rules

 Each of these types has their own set of functions, or rules, that assert certain conditions on the result of the function or mixin.
+The arguments of these rules are normalized to match the output from the SASS compilation, so it can be formatted however as long as it is compilable SASS.

 ### Function Rules